lsst-ts/ts_sal/README.md

-# Service Access Layer package
+# Service Abstraction Layer package

 Provides tools to turn ts_xml interface description into C++, Python, Java and LabView interfaces.
 Turns XMLs with the interface description into Data